25 Exciting Things to do in Saskatoon, Canada (other than museums)

 The area is dog-friendly and free to visit.
 It is located about 14 kilometers from the city.

 This is a great budget option a little out of the city.
 Its one of the cheapest places but still has good reviews.
 We’d recommend this to those on a tight budget with their own car.

 The West Wing is a good option if you’re after a very beautiful location.
-Its sits both on the river and Kiwanis Park and is still walking distance to downtown.
-It’s also not that far from Broadway which is the best avenue in the city!
+It sits both on the river and Kiwanis Park and is still walking distance to downtown.
+It’s also not that far from Broadway (which is the best avenue in the city!)

-This is a beautiful hotel is arguably one of the best locations in the city.
-Its both close to Broadway, a range of parks, the river, and downtown.
+This is a beautiful hotel in arguably one of the best locations in the city.
+It’s both close to Broadway, a range of parks, the river, and downtown.
 This place comes highly recommended by us and would make your stay in Saskatoon very comfortable!